cloudfour/cloudfour.com-patterns/CONTRIBUTING.md

 - `npm run build` — Builds CSS+JS for npm package
 - `npm run build-storybook` — Creates a static storybook site build, for example for publishing the pattern library to Netlify

+## Testing

+Note that tests will fail if you have not built the project.
+If you see tests failing with errors like "file not found in `dist` folder", try running `npm run build` and then re-run the tests.

 ## Project Structure

 ```